alexholcombe/MOTcircular/experiment_specific/transient_attention/experiments_transient_attention.md

 * Why plotHelpers.py was not included online

-* Lines of code about NaN
+* Lines of code about NaN were changed, prevent running multiple trials with some timing configurations.

 * Add stdev of refresh rate test